RISE are running a UK-wide competition for all final year undergrad and masters student projects, in the area of hardware & embedded systems security.

 ARM-based Hardware Kits

 We are offering free hardware kits using ARM processor boards, which can be plugged into a PC/laptop USB for power and programming.
 The headers support 3rd party Arduino format hardware shields, or connection using jumper leads, avoiding need for any soldering.
-We are offering 2 types of boards in differing quantities: 80 x NUCLEO-F411RE and 20 x Nordic nRF52840 Development Kits.
+We are offering 2 types of boards NUCLEO-F411RE and Nordic nRF52840 Development Kits.

 NUCLEO-F411RE – These boards are based on an ARM Cortex M4, similar to processors used in IoT devices, industrial automation, or smart watches.
-They can be programmed using the free MBED platform and have an integrated programming/debugging capability.
+Programming is via the free MBED platform and the boards have an integrated programming/debugging capability.
 There are plenty of guides and tutorials online to get up and running with programming these boards.
 Although the boards do not have any specialist hardware security features built into them, they can be the processing platform to integrate with other 3rd party sensors and modules using the exposed headers.

 Nordic Semiconductor nRF52840 Development Kits – Looking for a challenge?
 These boards are recommended for advanced students who are already comfortable with embedded development.
 Communication centres on Bluetooth (e.g. interface with a custom smartphone app), with NFC also supported.
 Board programming and debug is via the onboard J-Link programmer.
 This board has inbuilt hardware security features such as ARM Core and hardware acceleration of AES that can be leveraged for advanced hardware security projects. https://infocenter.nordicsemi.com/pdf/nRF52840_DK_User_Guide_v1.4.1.pdf